Inferno (Brown novel): Plot

 Langdon is taken to Dr. Elizabeth Sinskey, the director-general of the WHO.
-She explains that Zobrist, who committed suicide the week before, had supposedly developed a new biological plague that will cause infertility in a third of the worlds' population, in order to solve the problem of the world's impending overpopulation, citing the Doomsday Argument.
-Sinskey raided Zobrist's safe deposit box, found the cylinder and flew Langdon to Florence to follow the clues.
-However, he stopped communicating with Sinskey after meeting with Alvarez and Ignazio and the WHO feared he betrayed them and was working with Zobrist.
-The soldiers were the WHO's emergency response team, and not meant to kill him.
+She explains that Zobrist, who committed suicide the week before, had supposedly developed a new biological plague in order to solve the problem of the world's impending overpopulation, citing the Doomsday Argument.
+Sinskey raided Zobrist's safe deposit box, found the cylinder, and flew Langdon to Florence to follow the clues; however, he stopped communicating with Sinskey after meeting with Alvarez and Ignazio, and the WHO feared he betrayed them and was working with Zobrist.
+The soldiers were the WHO's emergency response team, and were not meant to kill him.

 Zobrist had paid a shadowy consulting group "The Consortium" to protect the cylinder until a certain date.
 He also left a video filled with disturbing Dante imagery, and then showed a picture of the plague container kept in a hidden underwater location.
 It is a slowly dissolving bag.
 The video claims that the world will be changed the following morning.
 When Sinskey retrieved it, the Consortium abducted Langdon and staged every event up to this point, to motivate him to solve it.

 Brooks goes rogue and The Consortium realizes she was a secret supporter and lover of Zobrist.
-She learned where the plague was being kept after Langdon extracted the text from Dorè's illustration 'Dandolo Preaching the Crusade' at St. Mark's Basilica and acquires a private jet to get to the Plague.
-Langdon, the WHO and The Consortium team up to stop her.
+She learned where the plague was being kept after Langdon extracted the text from Dorè's illustration Dandolo Preaching the Crusade at St. Mark's Basilica and acquires a private jet to get to the Plague.
+Langdon, the WHO, and The Consortium team up to stop her.
 After watching Zobrist's video, they conclude that the bag containing the plague will be fully dissolved by the date the video specifies and that Zobrist's clues point to its location: the Hagia Sophia in Istanbul.
 They find the plague is in the Cistern but discover Brooks already there.
 The bag that held the plague had already been broken, spreading to the world via visiting tourists.
 Brooks runs out of the Cistern, causing panicked tourists to stampede, while Langdon gives chase.

-Despite almost escaping, Brooks returns, and reveals that the bag had already dissolved one week earlier.
+Despite almost escaping, Brooks returns and reveals that the bag had already dissolved one week earlier.
 The date specified in Zobrist's video was the mathematical calculation of when the entire world would be infected, which has already happened.
 The plague that Zobrist created is revealed to be a vector virus that randomly activates to employ DNA modification to cause sterility in one third of humans.
 Brooks reveals that she was trying to stop the virus herself, distrusting the WHO, fearing the virus would be weaponized if they found it.
-The leader of The Consortium tries to escape WHO custody, but is caught later.
+The leader of The Consortium tries to escape WHO custody but is caught later.
 Brooks receives amnesty in exchange for working with the WHO to address the crisis, since she has extensive knowledge of Zobrist's research and work.